 Under the bill, the BPU, in consultation with the Department of Environmental Protection (DEP) and the Secretary of Agriculture, would be required to develop siting criteria for grid supply solar facilities and net metered solar facilities greater than five megawatts in size.
 The bill would establish certain general goals for the siting criteria, as enumerated in subsection a. of section 6 of the bill.
 The bill would also establish certain areas of the State on which grid supply solar facilities and net metered solar facilities greater than five megawatts in size are not to be constructed, unless given special authorization by the BPU, in consultation with the DEP or the Secretary of Agriculture, as appropriate.
-These areas - enumerated in subsections c. through e. of section 6 of the bill - would include Green Acres lands, designated forested areas and the preservation area in the pinelands area, the Highlands preservation area, wetlands, certain forested lands, and preserved farmland.
+These areas - enumerated in subsections c. through e. of section 6 of the bill - would include Green Acres lands, designated forested areas and the preservation area in the pinelands area, the Highlands preservation area, wetlands, certain forested lands, preserved farmland, and certain prime agricultural soils or soils of Statewide importance.
+The bill would provide that grid supply solar facilities or net metered solar facilities greater than five megawatts in size may be sited on certain prime agricultural soils or soils of Statewide importance without the necessity for a special authorization from the BPU, for the first 2.5 percent of such lands in the State.
+After the 2.5 percent threshold is reached, a waiver would be a required for the remaining 2.5 percent of the lands with agricultural soils until the five percent cap on the use of lands with those soils for solar facilities is reached.
+The bill would require the BPU, in consultation with the Secretary of Agriculture, to track and record the amount of prime agricultural soils and soils of Statewide importance that are occupied by grid supply solar facilities and net metered solar facilities greater than five megawatts in size.